Koumi94/Ki-isel-Web/README.md

+Mamadou Aliou Barry
+191502208
+Bilgisayar Mühendişliği

-# Node.js & Passport Login
+# Portofolio & Node.js & Passport Login

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a Portofolio and  user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.

 ### Version: 2.0.0